 EcoWell grew from the minds and efforts of Reid Schilperoort ’10, Brian Boler ’09, and Andy Whitaker ’09, now at MIT graduate school, when they were students in the … » More …

 With just a whiff of irony, let’s sing a song of praise for gasoline.

 A single gallon contains more than 30,000 calories.
 You wouldn’t want to drink it, but in straight-up energy terms, that’s enough to power a human for about two weeks.

 Gasoline is convenient, portable, and for the most part, cheap.
-For the purposes of this story, I used it to log more than 1,000 miles around Washington State and make appointments, easily, and always on time.
-Tank low?
-More than 2,000 filling stations were out there for me to fill her up and pay with a piece of plastic.
+For the purposes of this story, I used it to log more than 1,000 miles around Washington State and make appointments, easily, and always on … » More …

 There’s nothing mundane about the new parking lot at the WSU research and extension center in Puyallup.
 It is a state-of-the-art polluted water collection system.
 The 70-some parking spots are specially designed to drain the water from each space into separate collection cells.